kataw/kataw/test/__snapshot__/parser/statements/block/gen/with_unclosed_block/x007bswitch.md

 ✖ Expression expected - start: 25, end: 25
 ✖ The parser expected to find a '}' to match the '{' token here - start: 25, end: 25
 ✖ The parser expected to find a '}' to match the '{' token here - start: 25, end: 25
+✖ The parser expected to find a '}' to match the '{' token here - start: 25, end: 25

 ```